mojomex/ros-topic-monitor-temp/README.md

-# Rosbag Checker
+# Topic Monitor

 ## Description
 A ROS2 package to monitor the message count and message frequency of given topic(s).

 ### Input:
+1. One of the following:
-1. A `yaml` file containing a list of topics, and optionally, frequency requirements ([see example yaml file here for format](https://github.com/bgtier4/rosbag-checker/blob/cpp/input_yaml_format.yaml)).
+    - `yaml` file containing a list of topics, and optionally, frequency requirements ([see example yaml file here for format](https://github.com/bgtier4/rosbag-checker/blob/cpp/input_yaml_format.yaml)).
+    - single topic name or regular expression to be monitors.

 ### Output:
 The given list of topics with number of messages recorded by the rosbag, and message frequency.